adamggrim/forecastcmd/README.md

 5. **Continue or exit**

     The program will ask if you want to enter another zip code.
-To exit, type 'no' ('n'), 'quit' ('q') or 'exit' ('e'), or trigger a KeyboardInterrupt (Ctrl + C).
+To exit, type 'no' ('n'), 'quit' ('q') or 'exit' ('e'), or trigger a KeyboardInterrupt (Ctrl + C):

     ```
     Any other zip code?: